-Financial assets measured at amortized cost include cash and cash equivalents, accounts receivable and HST receivable.
+Financial assets measured at amortized cost include cash and cash equivalents and accounts receivable.
 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 Other than internally restricted guaranteed investment certificates, the Association has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.